GeneralOfNothing/AoC_2024/README.md

    ```

 3. **Prepare Puzzle Input**
    Before running any solution, add your puzzle input to the `TestData` directory.
-Each day's solution expects an `input.txt` file in the following location:
+Each day's solution expects an `XX_input.txt` file in the following location:
    ```
-   <BuildDirectory>/TestData/input.txt
+   <BuildDirectory>/TestData/XX_input.txt
    ```
+   XX should be replaced with the corresponding day.
+Day 5's input would be 05_input.txt for example.

 ## Notes